skarppi/smart-home-playbooks/README.md

 Waterproof 1-Wire DS18B20 digital temperature sensor.

+##### BME280

+For BME280 sensor, includes support for another 1-Wire DS18B20 sensor.

 ##### VMA342

-Air quality sensor combo board with CCS811 and BME280 sensors.
+The same as BME280 above but in addition has support for air quality sensor combo board (CCS811).